How To Enable or Disable Write Protection for a Disk Drive

 Type list disk into the elevated Command Prompt and press Enter.

 The Command Prompt will now display a list of all disks connected to your computer.
-Make note of the Disk ### of the disk you want to enable/disable write protection for.
-You can use the size of the disks to determine which one you want to enable/disable write protection for.
+Take note of the Disk ### of the disk for which you want to enable/disable write protection.
+You can use the size of the disks to determine the one for which you would like to enable/disable write protection.

 To enable write protection for the selected disk, type in attributes disk set readonly and press Enter.
 To disable write protection for the selected disk, type in attributes disk clear readonly and press Enter.